 Almost all wineries are dog friendly in Central Indiana.
 You can enjoy a glass on the patio next to your pup at Urban Vines or Mallow Run.
 You can even bring your dog into the tasting room at Peace Water Winery!

 Visit state parks with your leashed pup!
 Fort Benjamin Harrison State Park in Indianapolis offers hiking, sledding, fishing, and more.
 For more rugged and much more scenic hikes, make the drive to Turkey Run or Salamonie State Park.

-Strut your mutt around the Indianapolis Motor Speedway!
-The annual fundraiser for the Humane Society of Indianapolis takes place right on the track at the Indianapolis Motor Speedway.
-Runners, walkers, and even strollers are welcome at the annual April event.
-Don’t forget to kiss the bricks!
+Strut your mutt in the biggest spectacle in dog walking!
+The annual fundraiser for the Humane Society of Indianapolis takes place in Indianapolis along with White River.
+Runners, walkers, and even strollers are welcome at the annual event.

 Bark in the Park

-The Indianapolis Indians hosts Bark in the Park events a couple times each summer inviting friendly dogs to enjoy a baseball game!
+The Indianapolis Indians host Bark in the Park events a couple of times each summer inviting friendly dogs to enjoy a baseball game!
 Dogs must be registered in advance and are welcome in the lawn area.

 Pints and Pups